10 Shortcuts to Greater EQ’ing – The One Minute EQ Trick Series

 So if you’re looking for some extra power in your snare drum track, this is the trick for you!

-The example frequency in the video is also just that, try these out an example.
+The example frequency in the video is also just that, an example.
 Every snare drum is different so make sure you do a little scouting around in the low-mids to find the right power frequency for your particular snare drum.

 How to add low-mid weight and power to your snare drum track u…Sometimes you need more weight in your snare.
 Get some more body and power into your snare by boosting around 200 Hz.
 Just be careful not to go overboard.
 Listen to the example in the video to hear that extra thickness added to the snare, which is great if you want some extra oomph in your snare drum tracks.